Multi-Agent Lipschitz Bandits: Appendix F: Global Regret Bounds (Theorem )

 Condition on $\mathcal E$.
 During Phase~I and Phase~II, each round contributes at most $N$ to regret:

-We assume the $\varepsilon$-uniqueness condition of Definition~\ref{def:eps-uniq} (main text) in Theorem~\ref{thm:global}, which guarantees that all players identify the same $N$ cells (Lemma~\ref{lem:consensus} in Appendix~B).
-Musical Chairs (Appendix~C) is then run on this fixed set; its randomness is independent of reward noise used to define $\mathcal E$.
+We assume the $\varepsilon$-uniqueness condition of Definition~\ref{def:eps-uniq} (main text) in Theorem~\ref{thm:global}, which guarantees that all players identify the same $N$ cells (Lemma~\ref{lem:consensus} in Appendix~C).
+Musical Chairs (Appendix~D) is then run on this fixed set; its randomness is independent of reward noise used to define $\mathcal E$.
 Therefore,